 Up to June 8, 2011, which is the date when the consolidated financial statements were issued, there were 33 copyright infringement lawsuits with an aggregate amount of damages of approximately RMB21.8 million (USD3.4 million) pending against the Group, out of which there were 27 lawsuits with an aggregate amount of claimed damages of approximately RMB21.4 million (USD3.3 million) occurred before March 31, 2011.
 The Group had accrued for USD 185,391 litigation related expenses in "Accrued expenses and other liabilities" in the consolidated balance sheets as of March 31, 2011.
 These expenses related to cases arising on or before March 31, 2011.
 The Group estimated the litigation compensation based on judgments handed down by the court, out-of-court settlements of similar cases as well as advices from the Group's legal counsel.
 The Group is in the process of appealing certain judgments for which the losses had been accrued.
-The Group does not expect the range of reasonably possible losses in excess of amounts accrued which will have a material effect on its business and consolidated financial statements.

 Subsequent to March 31, 2011, there were additional claims related to alleged copyright infringement made in the ordinary course of business against the Group.
-Although the results of unsettled litigation and claims cannot be predicted with certainty, the Group does not expect that the reasonable possible losses of the matters referred to above or any other matters will result in a material effect on its business and consolidated financial statements.
+Although the results of unsettled litigation and claims cannot be predicted with certainty, the Group does not expect that the outcome of the matters referred to above or any other matters will result in a material effect on its business and consolidated financial statements.